 My 7 Cs of Entrepreneurial Success

 I thought my idea was unique until I typed it into Google and discovered that it wasn’t.
-There are several articles written by well know entrepreneurs and self-help gurus on this topic.
+There are several articles written well know entrepreneurs and self-help gurus on this topic.

 Chris Weidner, speaker, personal development and leadership expert, wrote about the seven C’s you need to sail ( love his play on the words sail and C’s) to achieve your success.